Giogazz/interview-test-aiengineer-2025/report/Report.md

 #### Dataset creation

 The goal is to have a model that, given *N* input files, predicts *T* output files that probably required some modification.
-Before create my training/test instances I compute the probability that each single file is modified in a commit.
+Before create my training/test instances, I compute the probability that each single file is modified in a commit.
 A file that appears in more commit is a file that is edited more than the others.
 I want to preserve the original data distribution.

 After that I do the following steps: